-Collectivizing Function Interpretation Qualifiers 'Collective Phrases like "common interest", This sort of language use Common "general interest", "overall good", suggests an attempt to negate General "united people", and "one Nigeria" Overall tends to reinforce the idea of a ethnic politics in favour of the United common interest, a common destiny imperative of a "united", One and a common national sovereignty as juxtaposed with ethnic "peaceful" and "progressive" divisiveness.
+Collectivizing Function Interpretation Qualifiers 'Collective Phrases like "common interest", This sort of language use Common "general interest", "overall good", suggests an attempt to negate General "united people", and "one Nigeria" suggests an altempt to negate Overall tends to reinforce the idea of a ethnic politics in favour of the United common interest, a common destiny imperative of a "united", One and a common national sovereignty as juxtaposed with ethnic "peaceful" and "progressive" divisiveness.
 Nigeria.
-In effect, the language Extolling Function use is such aimed at advancing Qualifiers Phrases like "peaceful nation", national collectiveness by Peaceful "progressive nation", "progressive diluting ethnic divisiveness.
-This Progressive people", "harmonious nation" and Harmonious "cohesive entity" etc extol an "ideal" suggests an influence of state Cohesive political existence which ethnic ideology and power interest on politics is seen as threatening. , , , , , , , , , , , , , , , , , , , , Moralising Function the newspapers' representation Qualifiers of the ethnic interest groups.
-This Complimentary: Complimentary phrases like ideology and power interest is Patriotic "patriotic Nigerians", "well-meaning Well-meaning citizens", "responsible group" with advanced via collectivising, Responsible disapproving ones like "divisive extolling and moralising which comments", "inciting speeches", and Disapproving: "provocative acts" function as are all implicated in the Divisive definite moral judgments aimed at discourse of common national Inciting moderating ethnic divisiveness. intonect Provocative interest.
+In effect, the language Extolling Function use is such aimed at advancing Qualifiers use is such aimea ai aavancing Phrases like "peaceful nation", national collectiveness by Peaceful "progressive nation", "progressive diluting ethnic divisiveness.
+This Progressive people", "harmonious nation" and Harmonious "cohesive entity" etc extol an "ideal" suggests an influence of state Cohesive political existence which ethnic ideology and power interest on politics is seen as threatening.
+Moralising Function the newspapers' representation Qualifiers of the ethnic interest groups.
+This Complimentary: Complimentary phrases like ideology and power interest is Patriotic "patriotic Nigerians", "well-meaning Well-meaning citizens", "responsible group" with advanced via collectivising, Responsible disapproving ones like "divisive extolling and moralising which comments", "inciting speeches", and Disapproving: "provocative acts" function as are all implicated in the Divisive definite moral judgments aimed at discourse of common national Inciting moderating ethnic divisiveness. interest.
+Provocative ишетем.